Horse Transportation Safety Act

 HELP STOP CRUEL TRANSPORT OF HORSES

 Hauling horses in double-deck trailers is dangerous and inhumane.
 These trailers do not provide sufficient headroom for horses to stand upright.
 They often endure long journeys in cramped positions and suffer serious injuries as a result.
-To address this problem, the bipartisan Horse Transportation Safety Act would amend Title 49 of the US Code to prohibit the transportation of horses in interstate commerce in a motor vehicle containing two or more levels stacked on top of one another.
+To address this problem, the bipartisan Horse Transportation Safety Act—led by Reps.
+Steve Cohen (D-TN), Brian Fitzpatrick (R-PA), and Dina Titus (D-NV)—would prohibit the transportation of horses in interstate commerce in a motor vehicle containing two or more levels stacked on top of one another (commonly known as “double-deck trailers”).

 Background